-- Manufactured with die cast aluminum. - Coated with a polvester finish that meets ASTM B117 corrosion test requirements and ASTM D522 cracking and loss of adhesion test requirements. - External hardware is corrosion resistant. - One piece optical cartridge system consisting of an LED engine, LED lamps, optics, gasket and stainless steel bezel. - Cartridge is held together with internal brass standoffs soldered to the board so that it can be field replaced as a one piece optical system. - Two-piece silicone and microcellular polyurethane foam gasket ensures a weather-proof seal around each individual optic.
+- Manufactured with die cast aluminum. - Coated with a polyester finish that meets ASTM B117 corrosion test requirements and ASTM D522 cracking and loss of adhesion test requirements. - External hardware is corrosion resistant.
+One piece optical cartridge system consisting of an LED partice.
+LED large active resister. - of an LED engine, LED lamps, optics, gasket and stainless steel bezel.Cartridge is held together with internal brass standoffs soldered to the board so that it can - be field replaced as a one piece optical system.
+Two-piece silicone and microcellular polyurethane foam gasket ensures a - weather-proof seal around each individual optic.